Audi logo Meaning and History

 And the last facelift of the logo: In August 2009, its design was again slightly changed.
 The rings look wider; but they are similar to the old ones in thickness and area.
 The new variant of the logo turned more elegant and sculptured.

 The oldest car maker in Germany, Audi is proud of its long history.
 Yet, the brand’s CEOs also wanted its logo to emphasize the company’s approach to car design (which is changing with every new era), to reflect its strive for excellence and innovation.
 So, in spite of the fact, that generally Audi symbol remained the same, several minor changes were introduced over the last decade.

-The most resent innovation in the Audi logo was made before the company’s 100th anniversary.
+The most recent innovation in the Audi logo was made before the company’s 100th anniversary.
 In addition to the changes mentioned above, there is one new element, the “Vorsprung durch Technik” inscription.
-In translation from German, these words mean “Progress through Technologies”.
+Translated from German, these words mean “Progress through Technologies”.
 The new Audi emblem, with its more simplistic yet modern font, is meant to reinforce the company’s bond with its customers.

 Audi logo color

-The chrome tint of the Audi logo is glowing and brilliant, which is giving the logo a modern and exquisite look.
+The chrome tint of the Audi logo is glowing and brilliant, which gives the logo a modern and exquisite look.

 Audi S Logo

 Audi S is a range of high performance versions of several Audi models.
 The first one, the S2 Coupé, was launched in 1990.
 The modern models from this range are based on the respective A/TT/Q (the same approach as in case of the RS range).
 You can recognize these cars by a distinctive “S*” badge.
 In addition to this element, models from the S lineup have vertical lines on their front grills.